-You were working for LRB BrewPub before – where did you go and why did you come back?
+You were working for LRB Brewpub before – where did you go and why did you come back?

-What excites me most about the new direction is the fact that we really are doing something that could change the way people in Rock Hill see food, change the way people decide how to eat.
+I am excited that we really are doing something that could change the way people in Rock Hill see food, change the way people decide how to eat.
 We are really en route to changing the food culture of York County.

 What did you learn from the farmers on the Farm Tour?

-I learned that it’s not an industry you can have one foot in the water with…you have to be All-In.
+I learned that it’s not an industry you can have one foot in the water with; you have to be All-In.
 I learned that Farming isn’t something that you just decide to do one day, it’s a culmination of ideas and determination I’ve never really seen in any other occupation.

 What do you want people to know about your food?

 I just want people to know that while I am not from the South, I have lived here off and on for 8 years.
-The food I cook today is a melting pot of all my experiences, and I hope, that when people eat our dishes, they are reminded of all their own precious memories.
+The food I cook today is a melting pot of all my experiences.
+I hope, that when people eat our dishes, they are reminded of all their own precious memories.